a-h-m-e-t-c-a-n/segmentation/README.md

 -------------------------------------------------------------------------------------
 ## human body segmentation
-in this study, i have designed unet neural network model from scratch. i also use new method that i invented for traning data model.so i was able to  increase accurance rate to 0,96
+in this study, i have designed unet neural network model from scratch. i also have used new method that i invented for traning data model.so i was able to  increase accurance rate to 0,96